aaronparker/aaronparker.github.io/_posts/2006-07-25-wsus-build-numbers-2.md

 tags:
   - WSUS
 ---
-I&#8217;ve recently updated a few WSUS servers with WSUS SP1.
+I've recently updated a few WSUS servers with WSUS SP1.
 The admin tool shows build numbers but does not state if the version is RTM or SP1.
 For reference these build numbers are:

   * **WSUS RTM**:Â 2.0.0.2472
   * **WSUS SP1**:Â 2.0.0.2620